 Many standing stones pepper Islay’s lands.
 These stones vary in size from 1.5 meters to 4 meters tall. and usually have two flat sides or faces.
-In fact, the direction the flat face direct you to look towards the point of interest.
+In fact, the direction of the flat face directs you to look towards the point of interest.
 These stones date back to Early Bronze Age and can be seen in many locations on Islay.
 Ballinbay Standing Stones sit North East of Saligo Bay.
 Also home to these magnificent structures are Port Ellen, Finlaggen, Claggain Bay, Scarrabus and Uiskentuie.

 Iron Age – Starts 800 BC

-Up to the present time, the Iron Age has not been heavily researched and little is know about this era on the island.
+Up to the present time, the Iron Age has not been heavily researched and little is known about this era on the island.
 Nonetheless, there is an Iron Age fort occupying a prominent crag.
 At 375 square meters at Dun Nosebridge it commands the views of the landscape is well worth a visit.

 So much more to explore…

-Further, there many ancient Christian sites, Viking findings, stories of Scottish Wars and the rivalry between the Macdonald and Campbell Clans and much more.
+Furthermore, there are many ancient Christian sites, Viking findings, stories of Scottish Wars and the rivalry between the Macdonald and Campbell Clans and much more.
 This is only a snippet of the history of the island but you can find out more here if you are itching for more information.
 Alternatively, if you are visiting the island and this has sparked your interest, the Museum of Life in Port Charlotte is well worth a visit.
 Here you can see many of the aforementioned artefacts and step through time with the exhibits on display.
 Below is a list of historical places worth a visit if you plan to visit and explore the history of Islay:

 - Explore the Round Church in Bowmore, built in 1767 and situated at the head of Main Street.
 It towers over the village and is open to visitors.

-- Finlaggan is former palace of the Lords of the Isles.
+- Finlaggan is the former palace of the Lords of the Isles.
 There is a small museum and a causeway to the island which makes a great experience.

 - Kildalton Cross is the only surviving complete Celtic High Cross in Scotland.
 Dating from about 800AD, it stands beside the preserved church, with a smaller cross nearby